rippled

 The location of rippled

-in your build directory depends on your CMake generator.
+binary in your build directory depends on your CMake generator.
 Pass --help

 to see the rest of the command line options.